 - Digestive tract problems such as liver disease or IBD

 - Skin disorders such as psoriasis or dermatitis

 - Vision or hearing loss

 Even if you are rejected during the first step of the process, we will be by your side to make sure you receive the compensation to which you are entitled.
 You have up to 60 days of the date you receive a decision letter to request an appeal.
 During the sometimes arduous appeal process we will be by your side, keeping you informed along every step of the way.

 Sobo & Sobo Assists Those Who Need Help Filing for SSD

-If you are disabled making it impossible for you to work, and want need help filing for Social Security Benefits, we can help.
+If your disability is making it impossible for you to work, and you need help filing for Social Security Benefits, we can help.
 No matter where you are in the process; currently filing or if your initial application has been denied, Sobo & Sobo is ready to hear your story.
 After our free consultation we can begin to take steps toward gaining the benefits to which you are entitled.
 Contact us at 855-GOT-SOBO any time to set up a first meeting.
 We have offices conveniently located in Middletown, Newburgh, Pine Bush, Warwick, Poughkeepsie, Kingston, Rockland County, and New York City.
 If your injuries make it difficult for you to travel to one of our offices don’t worry, we’ll come to you.
 We look forward to hearing your story and taking the next step toward Winning Together.

 Sorry, we couldn't find any posts.
 Please try a different search.